Ulmus minor 'Stricta': Cultivation and uses

 Cornish elm was traditionally considered the best shelter-belt tree along the Cornish coast.
 Its timber was much prized for its strength, and was commonly used in wheel and wagon construction.
 Working Cornish pilot gigs were traditionally built from Cornish elm: the Rules of the Cornish Pilot Gig Association specified that to take part in gig races the boat should be made from "Cornish narrow-leaved elm".
 Ley (1910) described Cornish elm as "abundant in Brittany, very abundant in West Cornwall, becoming less abundant in East Cornwall and West Devon".
 Cornish elm was later cultivated as an ornamental tree in parts of southern England and southern Ireland, and, more rarely, in UK urban plantings.
 Hillier & Sons nursery, Winchester, Hampshire, was among the nurseries that supplied it, carefully distinguishing it from Wheatley elm.
 The locations of notable plantings of Cornish elm, both in Cornwall and beyond, are listed in Henry (1913), Richens (1983), and Mitchell (1996).

 Few mature specimens are known to survive in the wild in England.
 Only one is known in Cornwall (see under 'Notable trees'), while about 18 reputedly grow in the Brighton & Hove enclave.
 Another two have been reported (2009) from East Sussex at Selmeston, near the footpath across the grounds of Sherrington Manor.
 Two specimens survive in Edinburgh (2019), an old tree in Dean Gardens, and a younger by Greenside Church, Calton Hill.

 The Wheatley or Guernsey elm (Ulmus minor 'Sarniensis') was often misnamed "Cornish elm" in the UK by the local authorities who planted it extensively.

 Introduced to the US, Ulmus campestris cornubiensis, 'Cornish elm', appeared from the 1860s in catalogues of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York, later catalogues distinguishing it from Wheatley Elm.
-Cornish Elm also appeared separately from Wheatley Elm in the catalogues of the Perry Nursery Co. of Rochester, N.Y.
+Cornish Elm also appeared separately from Wheatley Elm in the catalogues of the Brown Brothers' Nursery and the Perry Nursery Co. of Rochester, N.Y.